collegeimprovements/mini_repo/README.md

 - Main feature of this repo is proxy support behind corporate firewall.
 - It provides easy way to install whitelisted packages.
-- Just mention your package name that you what in your mirror by mentioning it in packages.txt file.
+- Just mention your package name that you want in your mirror by mentioning it in packages.txt file.

 MiniRepo allows self-hosting of Hex packages.